dpedu/python-esmonitor/README.md

     with open("/proc/uptime", "r") as f:
         uptime_stats = {"uptime":int(float(f.read().split(" ")[0]))}
 ```

-This function must yield one or more dictionaries.
-This dictonary will be sent as a document to elasticsearch, with a `_type` matching the name if this module ("uptime").
-System hostname, ip address, and timestamp will be added automatically.
+This function must yield one or more Metric objects.
+This object will be sent to the database backend, with a `type`
+field matching the name if this module ("uptime").
+System hostname, ip address, and timestamp will be
+added automatically.

 ```
-        yield uptime_stats
+        yield Metric(uptime_stats)
 ```

 The module file must set a variable named `mapping`.
+For backends that need it, such as Elasticsearch, this contains
-This contains data mapping information sent to elasticsearch so our data is structured correctly.
-This value is used verbatim, so any other elasticsearch options for this type can be specified here.
+data mapping information so our data is structured correctly.
+This value is used verbatim, so any other Elasticsearch
+options for this type can be specified here.

 ```
 mapping = {
     "uptime": {
-        "properties": {
-            "uptime": {
         "type": "integer"
-            }
-        }
     }
 }

 ```

 Finally, it's often convenient to test your monitor by adding some code so the script can be ran individually:

 ```
 if __name__ == '__main__':
     for item in uptime():
         print(item["uptime"])
 ```

 Since this module is named 'uptime' and takes no args, the following added to the monitors array in `config.json` would activate it:

 ```
 {
     "type":"uptime",